• About

 When your bird bath can no longer hold water for the birds to enjoy, it’s time to convert it into a planter!

-What Types of Plants to Use
+What Types of Plants to Use in a Bird Bath Planter

 Most bird baths are rather shallow, so it’s a good idea to select plants that can handle some drought conditions.
 Unless you plan to keep a close eye on your bird bath planter, there’s a strong chance that it will dry out every once and a while.
 In full sun conditions, succulents are a great choice for bird bath planters.
 They can tolerate the heat and bright light and will be able to handle a few days here and there of dry soil.